maizzle/maizzle.com/content/docs/examples/buttons.md

 ---
 title: "Buttons"
-description: "Learn how to create simple buttons for your HTML email templates in Maizzle"
+description: "Learn how to create simple buttons for your HTML email templates in Maizzle."
 ---

 # Buttons